-The chain of custody (COC) form and shipping information for the lab will be provided by BC ENV staff at the start of the respective sampling season.
-The COC form must be sent to both the lab and the ENV contact above when shipping samples.
+The chain of custody (COC) form and shipping information for the lab will be provided by HCTF at the start of the respective sampling season.
+The COC form must be sent to the lab when shipping samples.

 Appendix B: Equipment for plankton tows